jorsen/CPT-Reviews/README.md

-# CPT Reviewss
+# CPT Reviews

-A plugin for managing CPT reviews.
+A plugin for managing CPT reviews, made by Jorsen Mejia.

 ## Installation